 Dear Colleagues, dear Friends,

-I will have a great pleasure to host you for the XXIVth ISPRS Congress in my home town of Nice from the 28th of June to to the 4th of July 2020.
+I will have a great pleasure to host you for the XXIVth ISPRS Congress in my home town of Nice from the 14th to the 20th of June 2020.

 Nice, the cosmopolitan and multicultural capital of the French Riviera, is the ideal place to host an unforgettable ISPRS Congress.
 Nice is an outstanding location between sea and mountains where culture and heritage meet with the cutting edge technology of Sophia Antipolis, the French Silicon Valley.
 The congress centre is in the heart of the city and two minutes away from the Vieux Nice (the old town of Nice).